Jonathan Jones (journalist): Early life

-Jones was born in Wales, and brought up in North Wales.
+Jones was born in Wales, and was brought up in North Wales.
 Both his parents were school teachers and the family visited Italy in the summer holidays, which kindled his interest in art.
 He studied history at the University of Cambridge and, at one time, wanted to be a professional historian.
 Jones developed an interest in modern art while living in the United States, where his wife was an academic at Brown University.
 On his return to the United Kingdom, he wrote freelance for magazines and art features for The Guardian.

 Journalism

 On Mark Leckey

 Jones had a public feud with artist Mark Leckey, who won the Turner Prize in 2008.
 By 2011, Whitehot Magazine referred to "the ongoing 3-year battle" between the two.
 Later that year, Jones gave a highly negative review to Leckey's exhibition at the Serpentine Gallery, describing it as being "full of lumbering inanities".

-The review provoked strong responses in art circles and close to 300 comments on The Guardians webpage, including some 30 replies from Jones.
+The review provoked strong responses in art circles and close to 300 comments on The Guardians web page, including some 30 replies from Jones.
 Jones said in one: "So here is where I am really coming from...
 I believe ninety-five percent of the British contemporary art that is endlessly promoted by galleries, museums and the media is worthless".
 Writing in frieze, Isobel Harbison called the review part of a "trend in broadsheet art criticism of opinion-mongering and reader-goading."